Orukxu/SpamThrottle/SpamThrottle/Readme.txt

 	Vanilla_1.8 (23/04/2016): Implemented overhook, delaying the chat handler hook for compatibility.
 This works now.

 	Vanilla_1.9 (25/04/2016): Added QQ filtering into the Chinese message filter option.
 If turned on, filters messages with a QQ address.
 Also added normalization of some obfuscated letters.

+	Vanilla_1.9a (15/06/2016): Additional anti-obfuscation for UTF-8 2-byte characters codes masquerading as english characters.
+Also added another gold seller site to the default block list.

 Acknowledgements:
 	This addon was originally inspired by ASSFilter, created by Yewbacca.